Cancer Types | Ovarian Cancer - National Foundation for Cancer Research

 • While all women are at risk of ovarian cancer, the overall lifetime risk of developing the disease is 1 in 78.

 • The estimated five-year survival rate for patients whose ovarian cancer is detected early is about 93%.
-However, only 16% of women are diagnosed at the early stages.
+However, only 1 in 5 patients are diagnosed at the early stages.

 • Ovarian cancer can be difficult to diagnose because initial symptoms are similar to gastrointestinal illness and indigestion.
 Women who experience symptoms daily for more than a few weeks should seek prompt medical evaluation.